silentorb/web-dev-guidelines/server.md

 * A web service response should always have the content type of ```application/json```
 * A web service should never return HTML
 * A web service response body should always be valid JSON, even if it is just an empty dictionary
-* A web service should never return a redirect (any HTTP status code within the ```300``` range)
+* A web service should never return a redirect (any HTTP status code within the ```3XX``` range)
 * Unless a web service is only consumed by an internal server infrastructure, web services should support versioning and have a required version parameter
-* Never pass sensitive data such as user credentials in a URL.
-Pass sensitive data through the HTTP body.
+* Sensitive data such as user credentials should not be passed in a URL
+    * Instead, sensitive data should be passed using an HTTP body
 * Do not pass credentials on every request.
 Use sessions/tokens
 * The interface of an HTTP `get` request should be treated as immutable.
 In other words, the functionality of an HTTP `get` request should never modify public server state.